beckitrue/AWS_mgmt/README.md

 Repository for my scritpts to manage my AWS infrastructure.
 It's just a couple of Pyhon scripts I'm running in Lambda right now.

-I'm shutting down all spot instances and any on demand instances that don't have a Stag:prod tag.
+I'm shutting down all spot instances and any on demand instances that don't have a Stage:prod tag.
 I trigger these with a CloudWatch schedule to run at the end of every day.

 Requirements
 ------------